andrewar/djangogbucket/README.md

 # django-gbucket

-A base project incorporating gcloud buckets with django.
+A base project incorporating gcloud buckets with django, using the gcloud storage django-storages sdk [ref](https://django-storages.readthedocs.io/en/latest/backends/gcloud.html).
 This is meant to be a starting point for other projects that I have using gcloud buckets with django.
 There is adequate docuemntation, but there were enough gotchas that I thought a working repo would be useful for my future self as well as others.

 Obviously, there is limited utility in production for the repo as-is.
 Use and modify at your own risk.